 Grandparents Day falls on the first Sunday after Labor Day, and there is no shortage of ways to celebrate this special day.
-Whether your grandparents are still living or have passed away, take some time out of your busy life to honor your grandparents with a card, visit, special phone call or even a candle.
+Whether your grandparents are still living or have passed on, take some time out of your busy life to honor your grandparents.
+Celebrate all that they mean to you with these Grandparents Day activities.

-Cynics may want to believe that Grandparents Day is just another trumped up way to sell more greeting cards, candy and flowers, but it still means something to many grandparents across the USA to hear from their grandchildren on this day.
+Cynics may want to believe that Grandparents Day is just another trumped-up way to sell more greeting cards, candy, and flowers, but it still means something to many grandparents across the USA.
 With that in mind, consider the following ideas for celebrating this holiday in a meaningful way.

 Send a Card With Something Extra

 Don't just send a card; include a handwritten letter.
-While a card offers a nice way to show you care, it's even more fun to send a letter with news from your life.
-A letter written by a young grandchild will also increase the cuteness factor.
+While a card is a nice way to show that you care, it's even more fun to send a letter with news about your life.
+A letter written by a young grandchild will also increase the cuteness factor and sentimental value.

 Homemade Gifts From the Heart

-Have your children give their grandparent a homemade gift or drawing.
+Have your children give their grandparents a homemade gift or drawing.
 The grandparents will appreciate the time and effort the children put into their creations, and they'll treasure them more than any retail trinket.

 Visit in Person

 Clear your calendar and go visit your grandparents in person.
 A few hours of your time can mean a lot, and you never know how many more holidays you may have together.